Quick summary of key school information

 |Use of technology in the classroom||

-M'KIS has a 1 to 1 technology program from Kindergarten through to grade 5.
-From grade 6 to 12 M'KIS has a Bring your Own Device (BYOD) program.
+M'KIS has a 1 to 1 technology program from Kindergarten through Grade 5.
+From Grades 6-12, M'KIS has a Bring your Own Device (BYOD) program.

 |Do teachers assign homework to their students?||

 Yes.
-Students are assigned homework in varying degrees from grade 1.
+Students are assigned homework in varying degrees starting in Grade 1.

 |Approximate hours of homework given||

-It varies based on the grade level between 15-40 minutes per class in middle and high school.
-Students attend 4 classes per day, every other day.
+It varies based on the grade level between 15-40 minutes per class in Middle and High school.
+Students attend 4 classes per day, and the schedule changes every other day.

 This varies depending on the grade level.